 Joining a Medical Aid When You Are Pregnant

 In general there is no medical scheme cover for women who join a medical aid after they have fallen pregnant.
-This is because medical aids usually do not cover any treatment for a pre-existing condition in the first year of membership, and this includes pregnancy.
+This is because medical aids do not cover treatment for a pre-existing condition in the first year of membership.
+And that includes pregnancy.

-There are many people who say it is unfair that there is no pregnancy cover for women who join medical scheme while pregnant.
+Many people say it is unfair that there is no pregnancy cover for women who join medical scheme while pregnant.
 They argue that pregnancy is a normal physiological process and not a disease.

 But the medical schemes say they have to take into account the risk of paying for pregnancy procedures and treatment in the first year of membership.
 If every woman joined a scheme just to get cover when pregnant, this would be unaffordable to the medical scheme.